Get IRS Tax Relief Help

 DOWNLOAD FREE PDF(below)

-Defense Tax Group offers IRS tax debt help to quickly and efficiently solve your tax problems.
+Defense Tax Partners offers IRS tax debt help to quickly and efficiently solve your tax problems.
 Looming tax debt, threatening letters, wage garnishments, tax levies or tax liens leave families financially devastated and unable to pay bills.
 Hesitating to get IRS tax help can result in the IRS attaching your wages, levying your bank account or taking possession of your property for auction.

 Representation from IRS tax attorney is necessary for IRS tax relief.
 We can negotiate with the IRS to settle your tax debt, often for much less than the full amount owed.
 We will work with you to find solutions and negotiate with the IRS for abatement of penalties and taxes, to stop wage garnishment or bank levies and to find a resolution to settle your tax debt.